 The Department for Entrepreneurship and Strategy offers three unique MSc programmes that combine theory and practice in powerful ways.
-MSc Entrepreneurship and Innovation prepares a new generation of entrepreneurs with advanced understanding of, and practical experience in, entrepreneurial actions and processes of innovation and commercialisation.
-MSc in International Business & Strategy equips graduates with the key capabilities for success in in the international arena.
-MSc Strategy develops your capabilities as strategic thinkers, decision makers and implementers.
+MSc Entrepreneurship and Innovation prepares a new generation of entrepreneurs with an advanced understanding of, and practical experience in, entrepreneurial actions and processes of innovation and commercialisation.
+MSc in International Business and Strategy equips graduates with the key capabilities for success in the international arena.
+MSc Strategy develops your capabilities as strategic thinkers, decision-makers and implementers.

 A few of the reasons why Lancaster stands out from the rest.

 Combine theory and practice to help you to acquire an in-depth knowledge of entrepreneurship and innovation